 As a city of education, there are many lecturers across sciences and generations in the Special Region of Yogyakarta.
 They certainly feel happy when they can help students to complete thesis writing on time.
 Even more optimistic is when the lecturers can help students who have difficulty meeting their thesis to find solutions.
-The first step that needs to be taken to help them is to help students understand the inhibiting factors in completing their thesis.
-Furthermore, students and supervisors must jointly minimize the inhibiting factors and look for solution steps to complete the thesis.
+The first step that needs to be taken to help them is to help students understand the inhibiting factors in completing the taken to help students understand the inhibiting factors and look for solution steps to complete the thesis.